washingtonstateuniversity/WSU-Web-Serverbase/README.md

 #Server base
 A very reactive base is loaded where you are able to add a project like `Wordpress`, `Magento`, `elasticsearch` and really anything that would run on a typical LEMP set up.
-This project lets us use one server base that can be agmented by a project.
+This project lets us use one server base that can be augmented by a project.
 All that needs to be done is to define the projects that are loaded from a git repository in the `pillar/projects.sls`.
 Nothing else needs to be done.
 An example is:

     projects:
       store.wsu.edu: